jinjagit/calculator/README.md

   * "faulty expression" when user attempts to evaluate an expression ending in an operator
   * "*n* * unclosed ')'" when user attempts to evaluate expression with *n* unclosed parentheses
 * all animations halt on user input, to avoid lag issues
+* warning text animations revert to prior display content, when appropriate

 **Not yet implemented:**